vincev/dply-rs/README.md

 A dply pipeline consists of a number of functions to read, transform, or write Parquet or CSV files.

-### Conversions between CSV, JSON, and Parquet files
+### Conversions between CSV, NdJSON, and Parquet files

 The functions `csv`, `json` and `parquet` read and write data for their respective formats.
-The following two steps pipeline converts a Parquet file to JSON:
+The following two steps pipeline converts a Parquet file to NdJSON:

 ```
 $ dply -c 'parquet("nyctaxi.parquet") | json("nyctaxi.json")'